Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 DEs can be used to approximate behaviors for different outcomes

-## Basic Simulation and Modelling Exercises with Solutions
+## DE-based Simulation and Modelling Exercises with Solutions

 ::::{tab-set}